Winning a scholarship can be an effective way of helping to pay for your education.

-Postgraduate students may be eligible for an Australian Award Fellowship.
+Postgraduate students may be eligible for an Australia Award Fellowship.
 These are long term awards for study at an Australian higher education institution and are aimed at building partnerships with developing countries while addressing priority development areas.

 Other forms of assistance

 School Card - full-time students from low income families who are attending government schools can claim assistance for a range of school expenses, including fees.